ckdt/jumpstart/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 Jumpstart is a WordPress starter theme based on [Roots](https://github.com/roots/roots/) and several other starter themes.
+It basically is a stripped down version of [Roots](https://github.com/roots/roots/) ;)

 ## Full stack installation and configuration